Open Masters Games Abu Dhabi 2026

 Rio 2007 Pan and Parapan American Games | Look of the Games

-This project aimed to develop the ambiance of the Games for all competition and non-competition venues (interior and exterior), such as stadiums, airports, and athletes' villages, following the event's visual identity guidelines.
+This project aimed to develop the ambience of the Games for the competition and non-competition venues (interior and exterior), such as stadiums, airports, and athletes' villages, based on the event's visual identity guidelines.
 A complex project, which included not only the development of every single piece to be used but also technical visits to the location sites and the design of final artworks for production and installation in time for the event.

-All images displayed in this page have their own copyright as follows: © Getty Images; © CSM Live; © IOC; © IPC; © Panam Sports; © CGF; © Dupla Design; © Riotur; © Flickr; © Birmingham 2022 Organising Committee and official photographers; © Lausanne 2020 Organising Committee and official photographers; © Lima 2019 Organising Committee and official photographers; © Rio 2016 Organising Committee and official photographers; © Rio 2016 Bid Campaign and official photographers; © Rio 2007 Organising Committee and official photographers; and personal collection.
-If missing any reference, please, contact me, so it can be included.
+All images displayed in this page have their copyright as follows: © Getty Images; © CSM Live; © The Team; © Doublet Wasserman; © IOC; © IPC; © Panam Sports; © CGF; © IMGA; © Dupla Design; © Riotur; © Flickr; © Open Masters Games Abu Dhabi 2026 Organising Committee and official photographers; © Paris 2024 Organising Committee and official photographers; © Saudi Games 2024 Organising Committee and official photographers; © Birmingham 2022 Organising Committee and official photographers; © Lausanne 2020 Organising Committee and official photographers; © Lima 2019 Organising Committee and official photographers; © Rio 2016 Organising Committee and official photographers; © Rio 2016 Bid Campaign and official photographers; © Rio 2007 Organising Committee and official photographers; and personal collection.
+If any reference is missing, please contact me so it can be included.